gemeinl/eeg-brain-age/README.rst

 This repository contains resources that were used for our study entitled

-"**Revisiting Brain Age Based on Clinical EEG: Investigations of The Trait And State Hypotheses With Deep Learning"**
+"**Brain Age Revisited: Investigating the State vs. Trait Hypotheses of EEG-derived Brain-Age Dynamics with Deep Learning"**

+which is currenty in submission.

 Requirements
 ============